- Author : Tomáš Mokoš, Marek Brodec

 Using the formula 86400 * [average network traffic per second] * [number of days to be archived], we can calculate that 1Gbit/s of traffic takes up 11TB of disk space daily, therefore 2Mbit/s of traffic will take up 22GB per day.
 At this rate we can archive approximately 113 days’ worth of raw data.

 Since our lab server is not under heavy load, only 7GB (22%) of RAM is used on average.
 This is due to the the fact that during the night the network traffic is minimal.
 Non-uniform network traffic creates distortions, therefore long-term observation would be desirable.

 Moloch by itself uses about 5% of total CPU utilization and 1.0 to 1.3 GB of RAM (3-3.5%).

 Utilization of disk capacity was 340 GB (17%) on the first week, 220 GB (11%) on second week and 140 GB (7%) on third week.

-Thanks to our use of data trimming we have managed to archive 6 months’ worth of traffic, although the actual value is closer to 4 months since, during the two months of the exam period, network traffic was very low.
-Captured data took up 52% (1.3 TB) of storage.
+Thanks to our use of data trimming we have managed to archive 6 months’ worth of traffic, although the actual value is closer to 4 months, since during the two months of the exam period, network traffic was very low.
+The captured data took up 52% (1.3 TB) of storage.